 By Emma Glanville, TIWP Student

-As a slight wind ran through the forest, the autumn leaves broke from their branches and hit the ground, soon to be stepped by a wandering huntsman.
-The crunches below his feet did not interfere with what he was doing, for he was a committed young man and hungry one, too.
+As a slight wind ran through the forest, the autumn leaves broke from their branches and hit the ground, soon to be stepped on by a wandering huntsman.
+The crunches below his feet did not interfere with what he was doing, for he was a committed young man and a hungry one, too.
 While he walked around searching for food, he was also checking the traps he had set the previous night in case he had already caught something.
 A very good hunter he was.
 Back home at his village, he was known for having a variety of skins and trophies hung along his walls.
-Everyone depended on him for food, for he always bragged and boasted about how no one could compare to him.
+Everyone depended on him for food, and he always bragged and boasted about how no one could compare to him.
 He was the ultimate winner, as he liked to say.
 So he decided to explore new woods to bring back different pelts and meat.
 Very full of himself he was, but he never came to realize it.

 The hunter approached another trap, only this time, it wasn’t empty.
 An eagle sitting awkwardly in a net became darkened by the shadow of the hunter towering over it.

 “My village will be very happy to see the size of you when I bring you back with me.
 We’ve never seen eagles quite as big as you.
 You’ll make a lovely dinner,” he grinned.